-R&TC Section 64(e) requires this information for use by the California State BOE.
+R&TC Section 64(e) requires this information for use in determining whether a change in ownership has occurred under Section 64(c) and (d); it is used by the LEOP.

 Income

 Line 1 through Line 12

 California's reporting requirements are generally the same as the federal reporting requirements.
 Follow the instructions for federal Form 1065 and only include trade or business activity income on line 1 through line 12.
 However, for California tax purposes, business income of the partnership is computed using the rules set forth in R&TC Section 25120.
 Therefore, certain income that may be portfolio income for federal purposes may be business income for California sourcing purposes.
 Do not include rental activity income or portfolio income on these lines.
 Rental activity income and portfolio income are separately reported on Schedule K (565) and Schedule K-1 (565).
 Rental real estate activities are also reported on federal Form 8825, Rental Real Estate Income and Expenses of a Partnership or an S Corporation.
 Attach a copy of federal Form 8825 to Form 565.
 Use California amounts and attach a statement reconciling any differences between federal and California amounts.